 1. Keto Food Not Allowed For Carnivore

-On the low-carb ketogenic diet, you’re allowed to have some carbs.
+On the low-carb keto diet, you’re allowed to have some carbs.
 For the average person, this will be somewhere around 50 grams per day or lower.

-What this does is allow you to satisfy some food cravings, especially in the early days.
-It also gives you just that little bit more flexibility when it comes to your meal recipes to add some vegetables for a bit more diversity.
+What this does is allow you to satisfy some food cravings, especially in the early days, with delicious keto recipes.
+The keto diet also gives you just that little bit more flexibility when it comes to your meal recipes, allowing you to add some vegetables for a bit more diversity in your meals.

-And then there is fiber, which by and large is keto-friendly because it isn’t counted as a net positive carb as most of it passes through your stomach undigested.
+And then there is fiber, which by and large is keto diet-friendly because it isn’t counted as a net positive carb as most of it passes through your stomach undigested.

-So, from digestion and micronutrient point of view, there are some advantages that keto has.
+So, from digestion and micronutrient point of view, there are some advantages that keto diet has.
 All those plants and vegetables you might like are a no-go on a zero carb carnivore diet.

-For some, the carnivore diet might seem like heaven, but it won’t be long before you start craving some starchy veg or even just a small donut for a little sugar rush.
+For some, the carnivore diet might seem like heaven, but it won’t be long before you start craving some starchy plant foods or even just a small donut for a little sugar rush.

 Your brain and stomach will be sending your conscious mind signals that you need to eat other products, and this can be quite a battle.

 3. Meal Frequencies

-When I go through keto phases, I generally spread my food intake out over 5 to 7 meals per day, depending on how many calories I’m aiming for.
+When I go through keto diet phases, I generally spread my food intake out over 5 to 7 meals per day, depending on how many calories I’m aiming for.
 I find this helps limit feelings of hunger a bit and reduces any cravings I start to have.

 So, for my carnivore diet, I prepare my meals fresh and eat them straight away.
 And for the odd extended fasting period, I will skip breakfast altogether, which can bring me close to 16 hours of fasting.

 4. Macronutrient Ratio